-A simple, smooth carrot soup topped with parsley almond pesto.
+A simply delicious, creamy carrot soup topped with parsley almond pesto.
+No milk or cream.

-How do you make creamy-textured carrot soup without using a ton of milk or cream?
+How do you make creamy carrot soup without using a ton of milk or cream?

 All you need is a handful of everyday ingredients to make a tasty carrot soup.

 Aside from the carrots, a tasty soup can be made with just onion, celery and water.

 Do carrots need to be peeled before cooking?

 Did your mother (or someone else who presumably cared about your well being) ever tell you that peeling a carrot takes away all its vitamins?

 It’s one of those things that gets stuck in your head for the rest of your life.

 Those whose job it was to see that you grew up with all body parts intact did their best to point out every which way you could inflict damage, wreaking havoc on not only yourself, but others, too.
 You know:

 - Don’t run across the room with that sharp pencil or you’ll put someone’s eye out!